szamski/tiktok-ads-mcp/README.md

 - **Real-time Data**: Access live advertising data and performance metrics
 - **Error Handling**: Comprehensive error handling and validation
 - **Modular Architecture**: Clean, maintainable code structure
+- **Safe Operations**: All tools are read-only and will not modify your campaigns or ad data

 ## Available Tools